lucasktlee/posts/published/spa-indemnities.md

     </tr>
 </table>

 While indemnities will often be the exclusive remedy, the parties will often negotiate to exempt fraud from the operation of the indemnity clause (see example above).
-In other words, if there is a claim that one party fraudulently induced the other party to enter the transaction, the claim is not limited by the indemnities provisions in the stock purchase agreement, but instead can be brought under relevant tort or contract law principles, with the potential for a court sanctioned unwinding of the transaction (“rescission”) in some cases.
-While the fraud exception is reasonably common, and its absence can be a signaling mechanism suggesting that further diligence is justified,<sup><a href="#fn07" id="fref07">7</a></sup> it is my view (and the view of some eminent transactional lawyers) that a fraud exception ought to be carefully drafted, such that it refers to intentional misrepresentations by specified persons relating to the representations and warranties in the stock purchase agreement.<sup><a href="#fn08" id="fref08">8</a></sup>
+In other words, if there is a claim that one party fraudulently induced the other party to enter the transaction, the claim is not limited by the indemnities provisions in the acquisition agreement, but instead can be brought under relevant tort or contract law principles, with the potential for a court sanctioned unwinding of the transaction (“rescission”) in some cases.
+While the fraud exception is reasonably common, and its absence can be a signaling mechanism suggesting that further diligence is justified,<sup><a href="#fn07" id="fref07">7</a></sup> it is my view (and the view of some eminent transactional lawyers) that a fraud exception ought to be carefully drafted, such that it refers to intentional misrepresentations by specified persons relating to the representations and warranties in the acquisition agreement.<sup><a href="#fn08" id="fref08">8</a></sup>

 Furthermore, while parties will expressly exclude the availability of other remedies, there are some limits to that, such that the exclusive remedy clause is not “watertight”.
 Notably, under Delaware law<sup><a href="#fn09" id="fref09">9</a></sup> and English law<sup><a href="#fn10" id="fref10">10</a></sup>, as a matter of public policy, a party _cannot_ contract out of liability for _its own_ intentional fraud.
-Some other states and countries, I understand, will not permit parties to contract out of a broader range of liabilities, and this should be carefully considered when determining the appropriate governing law for the stock purchase agreement.<sup><a href="#fn11" id="fref11">11</a></sup>
+Some other states and countries, I understand, will not permit parties to contract out of a broader range of liabilities, and this should be carefully considered when determining the appropriate governing law for the acquisition agreement.<sup><a href="#fn11" id="fref11">11</a></sup>

 ## Representations and Warranties Insurance

-Before I end this post, I would like to—briefly—mention representations and warranties insurance, which is something that I have seen used in all the Asian buyout transactions I did at [Partners Group](http://partnersgroup.com/).<sup><a href="#fn12" id="fref12">12</a></sup> Representations and warranties insurance is an insurance policy that provides an insured party—usually the purchaser(s)—with protection from unintentional and unknown breaches of representations and warranties given by another party to the stock purchase agreement.
+Before I end this post, I would like to—briefly—mention representations and warranties insurance, which is something that I have seen used in all the Asian buyout transactions I did at [Partners Group](http://partnersgroup.com/).<sup><a href="#fn12" id="fref12">12</a></sup> Representations and warranties insurance is an insurance policy that provides an insured party—usually the purchaser(s)—with protection from unintentional and unknown breaches of representations and warranties given by another party to the acquisition agreement.
 It was introduced around 20 years ago, and has gradually become more common in private equity transactions.
 There are two broad classes of representations and warranties insurance, a buy-side policy that covers the purchaser(s) and a sell-side policy that covers the seller(s).
 Buy-side policies are more common and more expensive than sell-side policies.<sup><a href="#fn13" id="fref13">13</a></sup>

 At its best, representations and warranties insurance can be a useful tool for preserving deal value and/or enhancing a purchaser(s)’ bid.
 In my experience, if either party is planning to use representations and warranties insurance, it is best to start the discussion early; the insurer(s) will want to understand the nature of the risks they are insuring.
-Most insurers will exclude certain classes of risks from their general representations and warranties insurance, and if so the parties to the stock purchase agreement will have to address such gaps separately.<sup><a href="#fn14" id="fref14">14</a></sup>
+Most insurers will exclude certain classes of risks from their general representations and warranties insurance, and if so the parties to the acquisition agreement will have to address such gaps separately.<sup><a href="#fn14" id="fref14">14</a></sup>

 ## Conclusion